 S'Cool Sounds was founded early in 2002 out of a desire to share the joy of music-making with NYC children.
 Since graduating music conservatory, I had always enjoyed opportunities to teach aspiring young professionals as well as communicate with and connect to audiences.
 The richness of my own experiences, however, magnified a painful awareness that many children in my community faced barriers to accessing their own musical voices.
 The process of learning to play an instrument far transcends the music it generates, with gains in self-expression, connectivity, and creativity that literally impact a lifetime.
 I founded S'Cool Sounds so that I could share this transformative experience with the children of my community.

 The cross-cultural focus of S’Cool Sounds found a natural expansion in 2010, when I was invited by a local humanitarian organization to introduce the SCS music program to children living in the Kibera slum of Nairobi.
 Here I again witnessed the transformative power of music – this time watching it lift spirits and change lives in the largest urban slum in Africa.
-Today, S’Cool Sounds programs have been implemented in five schools in Kibera, including one that sent a performing group to the Kenyan National Music Competition in 2016 and came home with first prize.
-Those kids were so proud!
+Today, S’Cool Sounds programs have been implemented in five schools in Kibera, including one that has sent a performing group to the Kenyan National Music Competition coming home with first prize in 2016, 2017, and again in 2018.
+Those kids are so proud!
 In recent years we’ve also developed partnerships with a health organization in Burundi and an organization serving Syrian Refugees in Jordan, the latter of which has already spread to four schools.
 Connections abroad uniquely complement SCS activities back at home creating a meaningful exchange between our communities – here in NYC our students have made recorder cases for refugee children in Jordan and learned traditional Kenyan beats from our community in Kibera.
 Fourth-grade Jamzeed Jossain got to the heart of what we’re doing when he said of our transnational friends, “We play the same song.”

-We've been supported in our growth by Gotham Early Music Scene (GEMS), a stalwart partner that nourished us as one of their programs from 2008 until we were ready to become a stand-alone organization.
-This year sees S’Cool Sounds’ graduation to non-profit status as we reaffirm our dedication to expressive communication, mutual respect, and global awareness through musical training for children who lack access to arts education.
+In 2016 S’Cool Sounds became an independent non-profit organization reaffirming our dedication to expressive communication, mutual respect, and global awareness through musical training for children and adults who lack access to arts education.
 What began as a vision is now a community that believes in social connectedness, in stimulating creativity and imagination, and in giving the gift of music.
 By making music together we tell our stories and listen closely to the stories of people around us and far away – communicating and connecting in a way that is more important than ever.

 — Nina Stern, Artistic Director